More Than Human: Plot summary

 The third and concluding part of the novel is Morality.
 Again, it occurs several years after the previous part.
-Lt.
-Hip (Hippocrates) Barrows is a gifted engineer who worked for the US Air Force until the incident which led to his incarceration, first in an insane asylum, then in jail.
-Janie, now an adult, befriends him and helps him regain his health.
+Janie, now an adult, befriends a man with amnesia and helps him regain his health.
 He slowly remembers what had happened.
-He discovered some odd effects on an anti-aircraft range.
+Seven years earlier, he was Lt.
+Hippocrates "Hip" Barrows, a gifted engineer who worked for the US Air Force until the incident which led to his incarceration, first in an insane asylum, then in jail.
+He had discovered some odd effects on an anti-aircraft range.
 Practice shells fired in a certain area were all duds.
-Barrows does magnetic tests and finally discovers the anti-gravity machine, still on the rusted-out old truck on the nearby farm.
+Barrows did magnetic tests and finally discovers the anti-gravity machine.
+It was still operational and attached to Prodd's truck, left abandoned in the field of the now-abandoned farm, which had been absorbed into the range.
 Gerry knows of Hip's investigation and poses as a common soldier assisting Hip.
-When they find the truck, Gerry launches the anti-grav into space to stop Hip from retrieving it.
+When they find the truck, Gerry turns the generator all the way up, sending the truck into the sky and preventing Hip from retrieving it.
 He then mentally attacks Hip to make him look insane, driving him to a mental breakdown and amnesia.
-Gerry does this because Baby has told him that if the anti-grav was discovered, it would lead either to a terrible war or to the complete collapse of the world economy.
-Aided by Janie, Hip regains his memory, and they go to the isolated Kew house where the gestalt is now living again.
-Gerry attempts to attempt to attack Hip again.
+Gerry does this because Baby informed him of the consequences (if the anti-grav was discovered, it would lead either to a terrible war or to the complete collapse of the world economy) and that such a major thing will surely be traced back to the gestalt.
+Aided by Janie, Hip regains his memory, and they go to the isolated Kew house, where the gestalt is now living again.
+Gerry attempts to attack Hip again.
 Instead, he finds Hip prepared for this moment, imagining in his mind a code of morality.
-This prompts Hip to merge as the last part of the gestalt, its conscience.
-As a result of this completion, the gestalt is telepathically greeted by, and welcomed into, the pre-existing community of other gestalts around the world.
-At the conclusion Gerry:
+This teaches Gerry shame, something he has never felt before, and he is humbled.
+Hip prepares to leave, but Janie convinces him to stay and become the gestalt's conscience.
+As a result of this completion, the gestalt is telepathically greeted by and welcomed into the pre-existing community of other gestalts around the world, causing Gerry to realize they weren't the only one after all.
+At the conclusion, Gerry:

-He saw himself as an atom and his gestalt as a molecule.
-He saw these others as a cell among cells, and he saw in the whole the design of what, with joy, humanity would become.He felt a rising, choking sense of worship, and recognized it for what it has always been for mankind ― self-respect.